 "The inspections will touch on employers of all sizes and in every state in the nation, with an emphasis on businesses related to critical infrastructure and key resources," ICE said in a statement.

-ICE said that the focus on businesses tied to critical infrastructure was part of the agency's mission to focus on threats to national security and public safety.
+The agency said the focus on businesses tied to critical infrastructure was part of the agency's mission to focus on threats to national security and public safety.
 A similar audit on such industries was done in November 2009.

-The stepped-up immigration inspections coincided with a move in Congress to require all U.S. employers to take part in a government screening program designed out to ferret out illegal workers.
+The new audit notices from ICE coincided with a move in Congress to require all U.S. employers to adopt a government screening program designed out to ferret out illegal workers.

 Michael Wildes, an immigration lawyer at Wildes & Weinberg in New York, said he was retained by a company minutes after ICE agents showed up there on Wednesday.
 He declined to name his client or specify the industry in which it operates.